-Harrogate International Festivals has launched a ground-breaking initiative in 2017 to give young people free of charge opportunities to experience and participate in live arts performances.
+Harrogate International Festivals launched a ground-breaking initiative in 2016 to give young people free of charge opportunities to experience and participate in live arts performances.

 ‘Library of Live’ is a pilot programme that will run throughout the year and offer children and young people new opportunities to engage in its live arts delivery.